AmagiNet/Amagi/README.md

         Web Back End Service to publish web content

+Basically,it´s a server that

-Basically, identifies a node receives and stores data, and make available to the public worldwide
+    1 identifies a node
+    2 receives and stores data transfers from the node 3 make available to the public worldwide in multiple formats